 - Consolidate world-class research strength through Areas of Strategic Investment.

 - Demonstrate research of international standing in all discipline areas as recognized by Excellence in Research and other international ranking metrics.

 - Maintain a culture of research quality and performance, well supported by infrastructure and resources.

 The Institute’s Strategic Plan highlights a commitment to enhancing our engagement with the Asia–Pacific, South American, African and Middle East region.
-The Institute adopted the strategy ‘Sustainable Agriculture Institute in the ‘GlobalCentury’, which outlines key strategies to consolidate SAI’s reputation as one of world’s most sustain-ably-engaged universities.
+The Institute adopted the strategy ‘Sustainable Agriculture Institute in the ‘GlobalCentury’, which outlines key strategies to consolidate SAI’s reputation as one of the world’s most sustain-ably-engaged Institutes.